Coal seams of the Rangal Formation and Fort Cooper Coal Measures have been intersected on the Wilson Creek asset during the 2016 drilling program;

 - Rail within 10 km of project area;

-- Close to existing mine infrastructure;
+- Close to existing mine infrastructure; and

 - Upper and Lower Newlands Seams have been intersected within the project and require further exploration.